microsoft/ignite-learning-paths-training-data/data10/demos/README.md

         - preferences.json
         - weblogsQ1.log
         - weblogsQ2.log
-1. Repeate the validation for the **data** container as well, validate that 2 files exist in the container:
+1. Repeat the validation for the **data** container as well, validate that 2 files exist in the container:
        - preferences.json
        - DimDate2.txt

-1. CLick on the SQL Data Warehouse
+## Validate the provisioning of SQL Data Warehouse

-1. In the SQL data warehouse blade, click on **Firewalls and virtual networks**
-    1. Click **Add client IP**
-    1. Click **Save**
+1. Click on the resource group
-1. In the SQL data warehouse blade, click **Query Editor (preview)**
+1. Click on SQL data warehouse
-    1. Log in with the sql user you specified as part of the deployment script
-    1. Click **New Query**
-    1. Type the following command to create a server master key

-        ```
-          CREATE MASTER KEY ENCRYPTION BY PASSWORD = '23987hxJ#KL95234nl0zBe'
-        ```

-1. In the SQL data warehouse blade, click **Overview**
+1. Validate the notification message indicating that the data warehouse is currently paused

-1. Click **Pause** to pause the service
+## Validate the provisioning of Azure Data Factory

-1. Click on the Azure Data Factory repo and validate Azure Data Factory was deployed succesfully
+1. Click on the Azure Data Factory
+1. Click on Author & Monitor
+1. In Azure Data Factory, click on **Create pipeline from template**
+1. Showcase that many ADF Pipelines exist and can easily be deployed in ADF using ARM templates.

+**Note:** You will not create anything in this demo, and you're only highlighting the some of the components of an modern data warehouse

 💡 NOTE - At the end of this demo, if you are NOT going through any other demos - delete the resource group to reduce and mimize Azure spend.